 I’m just as passionate about personal finance.
 My bylines on the dozens of topics related to this news beat have published in print and digital news outlets including: The New York Times, Newsweek, The Wall Street Journal, TheStreet.com, The Star-Ledger, NJ Biz and businessjournalism.org.
 My stories stand out for the expertise and detailed reporting skills gained while reporting for “Staying Ahead,” the syndicated personal finance column bylined by Jane Bryant Quinn.
 I am the co-author of Asset Allocation For Dummies® (Wiley).
 During the financial crisis, three of the six trade books I contributed to became New York Times’ best-sellers.

-If you’re an editor with a feature story, a personal essay or an opinion piece to assign, or a publisher with a book that needs an experienced editor, please contact me here.
+If you’re an editor with a feature story, a personal essay, or an opinion piece to assign, or a book agent or publisher searching for a book that will capture the attention of readers, please contact me here.

 How I wish Henry Louis Gates Jr., the host of “Finding Your Roots” on PBS, had invited me to be on his show when I began researching my family history.
 That would have helped me prepare for my trip to Montazzoli, Italy in the summer of 1974, but Dr. Gates didn’t launch his show until…Read More

 My sister Rachelle does not impress easily, but I could hear a genuine note of admiration in her voice.
 “I didn’t know that,” she said.
 “That is interesting—I never knew that about our grandfather.
 ‘Bird of passage,’” she repeated.
 She had just read my blog “Bird of Passage”—Where is Your Home?”
 Rachelle and I and…Read More